ClearwaterUK/UltrakULL/README.md

 <img src="https://cdn.discordapp.com/attachments/472691871806652429/1041615546514427984/unknown.png" height="400">

+# This repo is no longer maintained due to lack of time and concerns of AI-generated contributions.
+However, you are welcome to make your own fork of this project.
+No permission required but please cite me (Clearwater) as the original creator.

 # UltrakULL

 **UltrakULL** (ULTRAKILL Language Library) is a modification (mod) for ULTRAKILL that allows for modification of the game's text strings,